danceswithme/nba_analysis/README.md

 API Requests for Additional Data
 The update_and_import.py script integrates API requests to gather the following information for cities involved in player movements:

-Annual Temperature: Retrieves annual average temperature data for the cities.
+update_city_state.py to add state abbreviations
-Cost of Living: Fetches cost of living indices for comparing living expenses between cities.
+Annual Temperature: Retrieves annual average temperature data for the cities. annual_temperature_lookup.py searches open-meteo for average temperature of the cities and their given years finish_temperature.py
-Tax Rate: Obtains tax rate information to understand financial implications.
+Cost of Living: Fetches cost of living indices for comparing living expenses between states. insert_pci_data.py - collects per capita income (PCI) for all US states and adds to MongoDB insert_toronto_pci.py - collects PCI for Toronto to add to MongoDB update_pci_data.py - updates the player_movements collection with PCI for the states in the player documents Tax Rate: Obtains tax rate information to understand financial implications.
 Script Details
 The script performs the following tasks: